Dec 04, 2024

 • Report the scam email using the IRS Impersonation Scam Reporting form or by calling 800-366-4484.

 • Report the scam email to the Federal Trade Commission.
 Use the FTC Complaint Assistant on FTC.gov.
-They should add “IRS Email scam” in the notes.
+In the notes, they should add “IRS Email scam.”

 Scam Phone Calls Impersonating the IRS

-Another common IRS impersonation scam are phone calls from individuals pretending to represent the IRS.
+Another common IRS impersonation scam is phone calls from individuals pretending to represent the IRS.

 The IRS will NEVER: